In a unique research collaboration, students make the case for less e-waste

 Although PhD candidates have contributed to previous case studies in the series, this publication is the first to be co-authored with MIT undergraduates.
 Like any other peer-reviewed journal, before publication, the SERC Scholars’ case study was anonymously reviewed by senior scholars drawn from various fields.

 The series editor, David Kaiser, also served as one of SERC’s inaugural associate deans and helped shape the program.
 “The case studies, by design, are short, easy to read, and don’t take up lots of time,” Kaiser explained.
 “They are gateways for students to explore, and instructors can cover a topic that has likely already been on their mind.”
-This semester, Kaiser, the Germeshausen Professor of the History of Science and a professor of physics, is teaching STS 004, an undergraduate introduction to science, technology, and society.
-The last month of the semester will be dedicated wholly to SERC case studies, one of which is: From Mining to E-Waste.
+This semester, Kaiser, the Germeshausen Professor of the History of Science and a professor of physics, is teaching STS.004 (Intersections: Science, Technology, and the World), an undergraduate introduction to the field of science, technology, and society.
+The last month of the semester has been dedicated wholly to SERC case studies, one of which is: “From Mining to E-Waste.”

 Hampton was visibly moved to hear that the case study is being used at MIT but also by some of the 250,000 visitors to the SERC platform, many of whom are based in the Global South and directly impacted by the issues she and her cohort researched.
 “Many students are focused on climate, whether through computer science, data science, or mechanical engineering.
 I hope that this case study educates them on environmental and climate aspects of e-waste and computing.”